jetify-com/devbox/docs/app/docs/guides/scripts.md

 title: Running Scripts
 ---

-This doc describes how to configure and run scripts using `devbox run`.
+Scripts are shell commands that can be defined in your devbox.json file.
+They can be executed by using the  `devbox run` command.
 Scripts started with `devbox run` are launched in a interactive `devbox shell` that terminates once the script finishes, or is interrupted by CTRL-C.

 Scripts will run after your packages finish installing, and after your `init_hook` completes.